 Our commercialization costs over the next few years will depend on, among other things, whether or not new indications for our marketed products or our antibody product candidates in later stage clinical development receive regulatory approval, the market potential for such new indications or product candidates, and the commercialization terms of our collaboration agreements, if applicable (whereby some or all commercialization costs may be shared with our collaborators).
 Currently, we are required to pay royalties on sales of commercial products.
 In the future, if we are able to successfully develop, market, and sell EYLEA for other indications, or certain of our product candidates, we may be required to pay additional royalties or share the profits from such sales pursuant to our license or collaboration agreements.
-In addition, under the provisions of the Patient Protection and Affordable Care Act and the Health Care and Education Reconciliation Act of 2010, a non-tax deductible annual fee (the Branded Prescription Drug Fee) is imposed on pharmaceutical manufacturers that sell branded prescription drugs to specified government programs.
-This fee is allocated to companies, including Regeneron, based on their prior year market share of total branded prescription drug sales into these government programs.
+In addition, under the provisions of the PPACA and the Health Care and Education Reconciliation Act of 2010, the Branded Prescription Drug Fee is imposed on pharmaceutical manufacturers that sell branded prescription drugs to specified government programs.
+This fee is allocated to companies, including Regeneron, based on their market share of total branded prescription drug sales into these government programs.

-As described above, in the first six months of 2014 and 2013, we made cash payments of \$65.0 million and \$73.1 million, respectively, for employee tax obligations in connection with stock option exercises.
+As described above, in the first nine months of 2014 and 2013, we made cash payments of \$175.9 million and \$166.4 million, respectively, for employee tax obligations in connection with stock option exercises.
 Future cash requirements for such payments will depend on various factors, including the level of stock option grants and exercises and the sales prices of our Common Stock, and may continue to be substantial.